Edward Mahama

 Edward Nasigrie Mahama (born 15 April 1945) is a Ghanaian medical doctor and politician.
+He was a perennial presidential candidate of the People's National Convention, contesting in the 1996, 2000, 2004, 2008 and 2016 General Elections.

 Early life and education

 Born in the village of Sumniboma (northern Ghana) in 1945, Mahama attended Nalerigu Primary and Middle School from 1953 to 1959.
 He then attended Secondary School in Tamale from 1961 to 1965.
 Later that year, he was admitted to the University of Ghana in Legon and graduated in 1972 with a medical degree.

 Medicine

 Mahama went back to Nalerigu as a medical doctor in September 1973 and four years later, he left Ghana to become an Obstetrics and Gynecology Physician in Chicago, Illinois.
 During this period, he was also a Clinical Instructor at Northwestern University.
-In 1990, Mahama was appointed a lecturer at the University of Ghana Medical School and consultant at Accra's Korle Bu Teaching Hospital.
+In 1990, Mahama was appointed a lecturer at the University of Ghana Medical School and consultant at the Korle Bu Teaching Hospital in Accra.
 He was elected a fellow of the West African College of Surgeons in 1994.